 This will be short.

-Adam Lee, an atheist at pathos thinks Isaiah 45:7 shows point-blank that the Biblical God creates evil.
-I’m going to explain why I and professional translators can't give Adam’s pitch the light of day.
+An atheist blogger at pathos thinks Isaiah 45:7 shows point-blank that the Biblical God creates evil.
+I’m going to explain why professional translators can't give this pitch the light of day.

 I form light and create darkness